nokia-eda/terraform-provider-core-v1/docs/data-sources/store_app_summary_list.md

 ### Optional

 - `installed` (Boolean) If present, this causes only installed(if true)/uninstalled(if false) applications to be returned.
+- `prioritize_installed_info` (Boolean) If present and true, and the application is installed, the application information will be derived from the installed application version.
 - `upgradable` (Boolean) If present, this causes only upgradable(if true)/up-to-date(if false) applications to be returned.

 ### Read-Only